-DPS will conduct a minimum of four annual passenger transportation enforcement details, which will result in at least 600 inspections.
-At least two of the details will be conducted at the Grand Canyon in conjunction with the National Park Service and each deployment should result in a minimum of 150 inspections.
+DPS will conduct a minimum of four annual passenger transportation enforcement details.
+At least two of the details will be conducted at the Grand Canyon in conjunction with the National Park Service.

+DPS has a goal of 600 inspections for all conducted enforcement details.
 This location handles the highest volume of passenger carriers in the state and has ample facilities to inspect buses while minimizing interference with passenger and carrier operations.
 Intrastate passenger carriers will be targeted as part of the education and outreach efforts to promote the overall CVSP goal of crash reduction and traffic safety.
 To promote this effort, at least one passenger carrier outreach activity will be conducted each quarter.